 The play is to conquer the Galaxy either as a Terron, Jerg, or Protoss.

 As anticipated, AlphaStar achieved a Grandmaster rating after it was unleashed on the game’s European Server.

 If you have played STARCRAFT II and understand the game’s strategic complexity and rapid pace then you will understand that for an AI to achieve this feat, it really a big deal.

-In July, 2019, Pluribus defeated leading professionals in a six-player no-limit Texas Hold’em Poker (world’s most popular form of poker).
+In July 2019, Pluribus defeated leading professionals in a six-player no-limit Texas Hold’em Poker (the world’s most popular form of poker).

 Pluribus won yet again in another experiment involving 13 pros (all of whom have won more than $1 million playing Poker), playing five pros at a time.

 Examples of Artificial Intelligence in Marketing

 Artificial Intelligence is playing a significant role in contemporary online marketing at different stages of marketing and in different ways.